verifiable-builds/go-bootstrap/README.md

 For LICENSE details of Go toolchain please consult the LICENSE file(s) inside the bootstrap archive.
 Alternatively refer to Go upstream repository.
-LICENSE file within this repository only applies to build scripts and build infrastructure and not necessarily the artifacts included in the release.
+LICENSE file within this repository only applies to build scripts and build ci configuration and not necessarily the artifacts included in the release.

 Tags in this repository intentionally have a prefix `bootstrap-*` to avoid being used directly by scripts or any unintended developers.